ihab/ihab-awad/portfolio/cpppromise/index.md

 The system also includes a pub/sub mechanism that operates similarly.

 This work allowed Verily people of all experience -- including mechanical engineers -- to contribute to the core C++ software without the usual hazards.
 This in turn allowed engineers with experience in machine learning, image processing, and the application domain, to work directly with us, and was both a morale and technical force multiplier.

-I hope to share more once this work is Open Sourced.